-Treatments for atrial fibrillation include medicines to control heart rate and reduce the risk of stroke, and procedures such as cardioversion to restore normal heart rhythm.
+Treatments for atrial fibrillation include medicines to control heart rate and reduce the risk of stroke, and procedures to restore normal heart rhythm.

 It may be possible for you to be treated by a GP, or you may be referred to a heart specialist (a cardiologist).

 Some cardiologists, known as electrophysiologists, specialise in the management of abnormalities of heart rhythm.

 You'll have a treatment plan and work closely with your healthcare team to decide the most suitable and appropriate treatment for you.

 Factors that will be taken into consideration include:

 - the type of atrial fibrillation you have

 - whether you have an underlying cause that needs to be treated

 The first step is to try to find the cause of the atrial fibrillation.
 If a cause can be identified, you may only need treatment for this.